 IP address The IP address of the server Weight The assigned weight for comparative purposes against other sites for the host.
 The weight is a representation of the relative power of each server.
+Use normalized number possible.
 More powerful servers should be assigned higher numbers, while less powerful servers lower numbers.
 0 is neutral and the default value assigned.
+In the fail-over mode, the weight will determine the fail-over sequence.
 Tech Email Specify the email address of the technical contact for the host